galaxyproject/planemo/docs/commands/shed_upload.rst

                                    populated by the shed would be updated.)
       --tar_only                   Produce tar file for upload but do not publish to a tool shed.
-      --tar PATH                   Specify a pre-existing tar file instead of automatically building one as part of this command.
+      --tar FILE                   Specify a pre-existing tar file instead of automatically building one as part of this command.
       --help                       Show this message and exit.